jc2409/Andrew-Choi-Portfolio/project/_posts/2025-06-11-CMSIS-GPIO-Driver.md

 ## Conclusion

 This project reinforced the importance of understanding hardware at the register level.
 Using CMSIS rather than a high-level HAL taught me how embedded systems truly function and will make future driver development more intuitive.

+## GitHub Repository

+You can find the full source code and setup instructions on [GitHub](https://github.com/jc2409/CMSIS-STM32L4).